hilton/hilton.github.com/blog/_posts/2020-08-11-what-has-no-code-done-for-us.md

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/Y7tvauOJMHo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you haven’t already seen this, you should.
-Either way, watch it again now, because you can probably use 80 seconds of joy in your life right now.
+Either way, watch it again, because you can probably use 80 seconds of joy in your life right now.
 And instead of dismissing change because it doesn’t _always_ work for _everyone_ and _everywhere_, pause to consider that you just
 [ignored, derided or fought](no-code-revolution) actual large-scale change.